Small order asymptotics for nonlinear fractional problems: Introduction

 where $\varphi_{k,s_n}$ and $\varphi_{k,L}$ are the $k$-th eigenfunctions of $(-\Delta)^{s_n}$ and $L_\Delta$, respectively.
 Although the methods in \cite{FJW20} yield stronger results (compare, for instance, \eqref{cL2} and~\eqref{cLp}), they rely heavily on the linearity of the eigenvalue problem and therefore key arguments in \cite{FJW20} do not have a direct extension to the nonlinear setting.

 As far as we know, Theorem~\ref{main:thm:2} is the first result regarding existence of solutions to boundary value nonlinear problems involving the logarithmic Laplacian $L_\Delta$.
 Let us mention some previously known results regarding logarithmic operators.
 The Dirichlet linear problem for $L_\Delta$ has been studied in \cite{CW19}, which also contains a Faber-Krahn type inequality and maximum principles in weak and strong forms.
 Further studies on the spectral properties (including sharp upper bounds for the Riesz means and lower bounds for the first Dirichlet eigenvalue of $L_\Delta$) can be found in \cite{LW20}; see also \cite{CV20} for upper and lower bounds for the sum of the first $k$ eigenvalues of $L_\Delta$.
+The Dirichlet problem for a logarithmic Schr\"odinger operator is considered in \cite{Feu21} and a \emph{regional logarithmic Laplacian} (associated to the regional fractional Laplacian in the small order limit) is studied in \cite{TW21}.

 The logarithmic Laplacian also arises in the geometric context of the $0$-fractional perimeter, which has been studied recently in \cite{CdLNP21}.
 In \cite{FKT20} an equation similar to~\eqref{lambda:problem} is considered with $\mu=\frac{4}{N}$ on the sphere and $L_\Delta$ is substituted with a conformally invariant logarithmic operator; in particular, the authors in \cite{FKT20} classify all nonnegative solutions of this equation, which are extremals of a Sobolev logarithmic inequality on the sphere presented in \cite[Theorem~3]{B95}.
 From the probabilistic point of view, we mention that geometric stable stochastic processes with a logarithmic operator as an infinitesimal generator are studied in \cite{KM13}.
 Logarithmic-type energies also appear in the recent paper \cite{DCKNP21}, where the asymptotic analysis for the $s$-fractional heat flow as $s\to 0^+$ (and as $s\to 1^-$) is examined.

 Let us also comment on similar results to Theorem~\ref{main:thm} whenever $s_k\not\to 0$.
 If $s_k\to 1^-$, then a study of the nonlocal-to-local transition can be found in \cite{FBS20} (in the more general context of the fractional $p$-Laplacian).
 See also \cite{BS19} and \cite{BS20} for convergence results in bounded and unbounded domains for subcritical Schrödinger equations.
 In the critical case, the only available result, as far as we know, is \cite{HSS21}, where convergence of solutions (in bounded and unbounded domains) is studied whenever $s_k\to s_0$ for any $s_0>0$ (including the higher order case $s_0>1$).
 In this setting, convergence of solutions (up to a subsequence) can be guaranteed in the $\cH^{s_0-\delta}_0$-sense for any $\delta\in(0,s_0)$.
 Finally, if $v_s\in \cH^s_0(\Omega)$ is a solution of the fractional Poisson problem $(-\Delta)^sv_s=f$ in some bounded open set $\Omega$, then much more is known about the mapping $s\mapsto v_s$.
 In particular, in \cite{JSW20}, the logarithmic Laplacian $L_\Delta$ is used to characterize the continuity, differentiability, and monotonicity properties of the solution mapping $s\mapsto v_s$ for $s\in[0,1)$, where the case $s=0$ was previously studied in \cite{CW19}.